This post was most recently updated on January 4th, 2021

 Cyprus has one of the warmest climates and warmest winters in the Mediterranean part of the European Union.

 The weather in Cyprus is very summer-like for at least 7 months a year.
-Starting from April and until the end of October, you will experience the hot summer weather in Cyprus.
+Starting from April and until the end of October, you will experience Cyprus’s hot summer weather.

 Even the coolest months aren’t that cold.
 Snow is possible only in the Troodos mountains in the central part of the island.
 Rain occurs mainly in winter, with summer being generally dry.